sampsussex/waves_polygon_mask/README.md

 # waves_polygon_mask
 A repo for mangle code for generating waves masks.
-You must unzip the large file 23-06-25_masked_objects_list/Masking/gaiastarmaskwaves.csv.zip before running the code.
 This code will generate mangle masks for the waves regions.
 You must have mangle installed from: https://space.mit.edu/~molly/mangle/.
 Please note mangle currently does not run on apple silicon.

 The python scripts have already been run, but if needed you can rerun them.
 They output the repacked star/ngc/ghost masks in a mangle friendly format.
 The outputs are the '*.dat' files.
+You must unzip the large file 23-06-25_masked_objects_list/Masking/gaiastarmaskwaves.csv.zip before running the python code for generating the starmask dat file.

 To run the code, run the shell scripts.
 They must be run in order; make_waves_wide_rects.sh, create_masks.sh, combine_masks.sh.
 To alter the compoisition of the mask, change the pixelize command in combine_masks.sh.
 In this command all the masks are added to the rectangle window.
 Remove/add as you wish.
 The default is the 'full mask', i.e. Window-starmask-ghostmask-ngcmask(-extramask for waves-S).